-Trains run frequently and directly here; I took one from Avignon to Nice and was welcomed with incredible views of the southern French coast.
-The train station lies directly at the end of the main street of Nice, and you can walk straight down and get to the Massena Plaza and then on the beach and promenade.
+Trains run frequently and directly here; I took one from Avignon to Nice and was welcomed with incredible views of the southern French coast as we chugged along.
+The train station lies directly at the end of the main street of Nice from where you can walk straight down and get to the Massena Plaza then on the beach and promenade.

-Nice is one of the most exotic places in France – the water is a stunning aqua blue and it runs in over the pebbled beach as children with brightly coloured floaties squeal in the warm Mediterranean water.
+Nice is one of the most exotic places in France where the water is a stunning aqua blue and it runs in over the pebbled beach as children with brightly coloured floaties squeal in the warm Mediterranean waves.

-At the end of the beach, just below the castle, is the #ILoveNice sign, popular among tourists.
+At the end of the beach just below the castle is the #ILoveNice sign, popular among tourists.
 Just behind this sign is my favourite spot in all of Nice: the most incredible sunset ledge.
 I sat here every evening for an hour or so watching the sky turn all shades of orange, yellow, red, pink and purple.
-Rays of light dance across the water, as daredevils cliff-jump off the rocks below.
+Rays of light danced across the water as daredevils cliff-jumped off the rocks below.

-Just above my infamous sunset ledge, a gruelling set of stairs awaits those willing to fight the sweat and heat.
-The notes of an accordion greeted us at the top, and proceeded to serenade us as we stared down over a beautiful Nice in front of us.
+Just above my sunset ledge, a gruelling set of stairs awaits those willing to fight the sweat and heat.
+The notes of an accordion greeted us at the top and proceeded to serenade us as we stared down over a beautiful Nice in front of us.